Home

 Discover the land of Narni(a)

-“Narnia and Narni, From the History to the Fantasy,” is the new book by Giuseppe Fortunati (Heos Editor).
-The writer tells about why Clive Staples Lewis took the name "Narnia" for his wonderful land.
+“Narnia and Narni.
+From History to Fantasy” is the new book by Giuseppe Fortunati.
+The writer talks about the reasons C.S.
+Lewis chose the name "Narnia" for his wonderful land.
 Narnia was, from 299 B.C., the Latin name of Narni in Umbria .

-In this book, Fortunati tells about Lewis, a teacher at Oxford and Cambridge, and about Latin studies (Plinio the older, Plinio the younger, Tacito, etc.).
-You can read as well about the ancient history that links Narnia and the old Roman peoples, the medieval Narnia that gave Gattamelata a statue by Donatello at Padova town, and the 20 governors of Firenze that came from Narnia, in the time of the Renaissance.
+In the book, Fortunati tells about Lewis, a teacher at Oxford and Cambridge, and about Latin studies (Plinius the elder and younger, Tacitus, etc.).
+You can read as well about the ancient history that links Narnia to the ancient Romans, the medieval Narnia that gave birth to Gattamelata, celebrated by a Donatello statue in Padova and the 20 governors of Florence originating from Narnia during the Renaissance.

-In this book, not only does Fortunati tells us how Lewis, a lecturer at Oxford and a professor at Cambridge, found his documentation on Narnia, but he has also consulted those Latin sources (Pliny the Elder, Pliny the Younger, Tacitus, etc.) himself. "
+In the book, not only does Fortunati tell us how Lewis, a lecturer at Oxford and a professor at Cambridge, found documents about Narnia, but also those Latin sources (Pliny the Elder, Pliny the Younger, Tacitus, etc.) he consulted.

-the book is at the best Italian bookshops.
+the book is available at the best Italian bookshops

 ISBN: 8890225610